🎯 What is prompt engineering?

-Prompt engineering is the art of crafting clear and precise instructions to get exactly what you want from an artificial intelligence.
-It's not programming in the traditional sense — it's more of a form of structured communication with a machine.
+Prompt engineering is the art of formulating clear and precise instructions to get exactly what you want from an artificial intelligence.
+It is not programming in the traditional sense — it is rather a form of structured communication with a machine.

 In 2025, language models are incredibly powerful.
-Claude can write essays, analyze data, write code and much more.
-But even the most advanced model can't read your mind.
-That's where prompt engineering comes in.
+Claude can write essays, analyze data, write code, and much more.
+But even the most advanced model cannot read your mind.
+This is where prompt engineering comes in.

 With AI, it's exactly the same.
 A good prompt can multiply the quality of the response by 10.